-McGill University has been training leaders in dentistry in Canada, the United States and other countries for over 100 years.
-The Faculty of Dentistry's General Practice Residency Program is the largest in the country with a current enrollment of 21 residents.
-Throughout this one year training program, residents will be exposed to a broad multidisciplinary approach to clinical practice.
+McGill University has been training leaders in dental medicine from Canada, the United States and other countries for over 100 years.
+The Faculty of Dental Medicine and Oral Health Sciences' General Practice Residency Program is the largest in the country with a current enrollment of 21 residents.
+Throughout this one-year training program, residents will be exposed to a broad multidisciplinary approach to clinical practice.

 They are currently located at: